 The United States Trustee may appoint a "creditor's committee," usually composed of the 7 largest unsecured creditors.
 A reorganization plan is developed that will provide for payment to creditors over a reasonable period of time.
 When the plan is confirmed by the court, the debts and liens not included in the plan are discharged.

-Subchapter 5 in Chapter 11: This is for small businesses that would like to reorganize under Chapter 11.
-It gives profitable but underwater small businesses a simplified process for paying on their obligations.
+Subchapter 5 in Chapter 11 is for small businesses that would like to reorganize under Chapter 11.
+It gives profitable but underwater small businesses a simplified process for paying their obligations.

 Close or Reorganize Your Business

 Consider Chapter 7 bankruptcy if you want to close your business.
 In Chapter 7, a trustee is appointed to take possession of the company's assets.
 A meeting of creditors is called that is referred to as a "341 meeting."
 At the meeting, you are asked about the company's assets, liabilities, income, and expenses.
 The assets are sold and the proceeds are distributed to the creditors.

 Sole proprietorships that want to stay in business can reorganize through a Chapter 13 bankruptcy.
 A trustee is appointed but does not take possession of the company's assets.
 A "341 meeting" is held where the creditors examine the company's position.
 A plan must be filed within 15 days of the bankruptcy petition that devotes all of the debtor's disposable income to payments under a 3-5 year plan.
 Creditors do not vote on the plan.
 If the plan complies with the Bankruptcy code the court must confirm the plan.
 A discharge is granted when the debtor has completed payment on the plan.